+Full-time

+Three-quarter time

+One-half time

+Less than half time

-• Full-time 12 or more credit hours
+or more credit hours

-• Three quarter time 9 to 11 credit hours
+to 11 credit hours

-• One - half time 6 to 8 credit hours
+to 8 credit hours

-• Less than half time 3 to 5 credits hours
+to 5 credits hours

 Students who carry fewer than (6) credit hours are ineligible for the Federal Direct Loans Programs.
 The only Title IV Financial Aid Program those students are eligible to receive is the Pell Grant which allows payment for less than half-time.